Email WV Code

 (p) Meetings of the commission shall be upon the call of the chairperson and may be conducted by telephonic or other electronic conferencing means: Provided, That when the commission is acting as a hearing board under this article, or when the Probable Cause Review Board meets to receive an oral response as authorized by this article, members may not participate or vote by telephonic means: Provided, however, That participation and voting may be permitted if the member attends and participates via video conferencing that allows the witness and the member to observe and communicate with one another.
 Members shall be given notice of meetings held by telephone or other electronic conferencing in the same manner as meetings at which the members are required to attend in person.
 Telephone or other electronic conferences shall be electronically recorded and the recordings shall be retained by the commission in accordance with its record retention policy.

-(a) The commission shall propose rules for promulgation in accordance with the provisions of chapter twenty-nine-a of this code, to carry out the purposes of this article.
+(a) The commission may propose rules for promulgation in accordance with the provisions of §29A-1-1 et seq. of this code to carry out the purposes of this chapter: Provided, That any disclosure form, statement, or report required under any provision of this chapter shall be made in a manner prescribed by legislative rule of the commission.

-(b) The commission may initiate or receive complaints and make investigations, as provided in section four of this article, and upon complaint by an individual of an alleged violation of this chapter by a public official or public employee, refer the complaint to the Review Board as provided in section two-a of this article.
-Any person charged with a violation of this chapter is entitled to the administrative hearing process contained in section four of this article.
+(b) The commission may initiate or receive complaints and make investigations, as provided in §6B-2-4 of this code, and upon complaint by an individual of an alleged violation of this chapter by a public official or public employee, refer the complaint to the review board as provided in §6B-2-2a of this code.
+Any person charged with a violation of this chapter is entitled to the administrative hearing process contained in §6B-2-4 of this code.

 (d) The commission shall, in addition to its other duties: